 How about a trail for the mountain biking newbie?
 Papago Park in Tempe offers a variety of trails to get your feet wet (or your mountain bike wheels dirty).
 When you’re ready to upgrade to some technical trails, obstacles, and maybe a few hidden jumps, Papago Park is the perfect training spot!
 It features great views of rock formations for that scenic Southwest montage.

 Looking for a casual cruise?
 Take your ride out on the Phoenix Canals to explore the city!
 The canals are flat and easy for any ability.
 Plus, many bike-friendly bars and restaurants are accessible from the canals – bike and bar crawl, anyone?

 Need thrills?
 Then go to McDowell Mountain Regional Park.
-Steep climbs, dangerous turns, and scary descents – these routes aren’t for the faint of heart!
-There are three trails for you to choose from depending on your ability, totalling about 15 miles of competitive bike track.
+Steep climbs, dangerous turns, and scary descents – these routes aren’t for beginner riders!
+There are three trails for you to choose from depending on your ability, totaling about 15 miles of competitive bike track.

 Get ready for a ride with Instagram-worthy scenery at the McDowell Sonoran Preserve.
 There's tons of desert wildlife (lizards, birds, snakes!), cacti, and hundreds of miles of multi-use trails to choose from.
 Hit these trails early in the morning to avoid all the foot-traffic — and for the amazing sunrise views!

 The five-mile paved loop around Tempe Town is perfect for a casual family biking outing or a unique date!
 Plus, you can train for your next triathlon at the home base of elite events like Ironman Arizona, Half-Ironman Arizona, and many more.

 Get the latest news on Phoenix’s fitness scene.